Teaching Culturally & Linguistically Diverse & Exceptional Learners

 Teaching in Diverse Classrooms

-Culturally & linguistically diverse & exceptional learners have unique needs that require skilled educators to differentiate instruction, provide culturally appropriate resources and learning opportunities, collaborate with other professionals to support students’ learning, and advocate for learners & their families on a wide range of issues.
-The Teaching Culturally, Linguistically Diverse & Exceptional Learners program prepares educators with these skills, together, so that knowledge and experience can be shared across disciplines to support learners.
+Culturally and linguistically diverse and exceptional learners have unique needs that require skilled educators to differentiate instruction, provide culturally appropriate resources and learning opportunities, collaborate with other professionals to support students’ learning, and advocate for learners & their families on a wide range of issues.
+The Teaching Culturally and Linguistically Diverse and Exceptional Learners program prepares educators with these skills, together, so that knowledge and experience can be shared across disciplines to support learners.